tool-genoa/GENOA-SSH-aerosol/README.md

-# The GENerator of Reduced Organic Aerosol Mechanisms (GENOA)
+# The GENerator of Reduced Organic Aerosol Mechanisms (GENOA v2.0)

-This is an algorithm that generates semi-explicit chemical mechanisms from explict mechanism (e.g., the Master Chemical Mechanism) focusing on SOA formation.
+GENOA v2.0 is an algorithm that generates semi-explicit chemical mechanisms from explicit mechanisms, with a specific focus on SOA (Secondary Organic Aerosol) formation.

+Compared to GENOA v1.0, GENOA v2.0 adopts a parallel reduction framework to identify the most optimal reductions from competitive candidates, and can reduce chemical mechanisms from multiple aerosol precursors.

-- Last update: 2022/04/25
+- Last update: 2023/07/25

 Requirements: